crest-cassia/oacis/README.md

         ```

 - install ruby1.9.3 and [bundler](http://bundler.io/)
-    - Only version 1.9.3 is supported
+    - version 1.9.3 is supported
+        - probably version 2.0 or higher works as well, but is not extensively tested.
     - to install bundler gem, run the following command
         - when using Ruby installed to the system, you might need to run as `sudo`